||France, Italy, Switzerland

 - Many of our hikers depart on foot from Courmayeur and hike to the wonderful Rifugio Walter Bonatti for the night.
-This strenuous hike is perhaps one of nicest on the entire route.
+This strenuous hike is perhaps one of most amazing treks on the entire route.
 The next day the route continues to Ferret, Switzerland.
 We recommend this option.

 Day 8: A moderate day of hiking takes you down the Ferret Valley, through small Swiss hamlets and beautiful gardens.
 The hike ends with a climb up to the picturesque lake village of Champex.
 This afternoon you will have some time to explore this small village, relax or stroll around the lake.

 Day 9: There are two hiking options for today, and you can decide which you prefer in the morning.
 One is via the high alpine pastures of Bovine, with expansive views of the Rhone Valley, and the other, more difficult, route is up and over the ruggedly beautiful Fenetre d’Arpette.
 The second option is possible only if weather conditions are appropriate.
 You end the day in the quiet town of Trient.

 Day 10: Hike from Trient to Tre le Champ or to the village of Argentiere, France, over the Col de Balme (7,230′).
 Crossing into France at the Col, once again the spectacular sight of the Chamonix valley and the Mont Blanc Range, with its dramatic peaks and glaciers, will be breathtaking.
 You can end your day at either the small refuge in Tre le Champ or continue about 25 minutes further down the trail to Argentiere and stay in a small, simple hotel.